dotnet/docs/docs/csharp/language-reference/builtin-types/record.md

 - For `class` types, two objects are equal if they refer to the same object in memory.
 - For `struct` types, two objects are equal if they are of the same type and store the same values.
-- For types with the `record` modifier (`record class`, `record struct` and `readonly record struct`) two objects are equal if they are of the same type and store the same values.
+- For types with the `record` modifier (`record class`, `record struct`, and `readonly record struct`), two objects are equal if they are of the same type and store the same values.

 The definition of equality for a `record struct` is the same as for a `struct`.
 The difference is that for a `struct`, the implementation is in <xref:System.ValueType.Equals(System.Object)?displayProperty=nameWithType> and relies on reflection.
 For records, the implementation is compiler synthesized and uses the declared data members.